 Pronunciation of 'Cassiope'

-Cassiope has origins in Greek mythology and astronomy.
-It refers to a queen in Greek mythology and a constellation in the northern sky.
-Pronunciation in English is typically 'KAS-ee-oh-pee' or 'KAS-ee-oh-pee-uh'.
+The word 'Cassiope' has origins in Greek mythology and astronomy.
+It refers to a queen in Greek mythology and also represents a constellation in the northern sky.
+The pronunciation in English is 'KAS-ee-oh-pee' or 'KAS-ee-oh-pee-uh'.

-Cassiope originates from Greek mythology, where Cassiopeia was the wife of King Cepheus of Ethiopia.
-It is also the name of a constellation.
+The word 'Cassiope' originates from Greek mythology, where Cassiopeia was a queen known for her beauty and vanity.
+It is also the name of a constellation named after her.

 Pronunciation Details